-In making this assessment, the Board of Directors has considered a wide range of information relating to present and future conditions, including projections of profitability, cash flows, capital requirements and capital resources, taking also into consideration, the Bank's Business Plan approved by the Board on 27th February 2024 (the 'Business Plan') and the operating environment (as set out in Section 'Operating Environment' in the Management Report and Note 35).
+In making this assessment, the Board of Directors has considered a wide range of information relating to present and future conditions, including projections of profitability, cash flows, capital requirements and capital resources and the operating environment (as set out in Section 'Operating Environment' in the Management Report and Note 34).
 The Board of Directors has also considered relevant sensitivity scenarios in its projection to cater for downside risk and has used conservative economic inputs to develop its medium term strategy.
-The Bank is working towards materialising its Business Plan.